 - On April 9, Anoka suffragist Dr. Flora Aldrich spoke in favor of women's suffrage in the Minneapolis Tribune

-- The Minnesota Woman Suffrage Association (MWSA) sponors a silent suffragist parade with 2000 participants in Minneapolis, popularizing woman's suffrage in Minnesota.
+- May 2 - the Minnesota Woman Suffrage Association (MWSA) sponored a silent suffragist parade with 2000 participants in Minneapolis, popularizing woman's suffrage in Minnesota.

 - Grace Randali, one of the founders of Minnesota Woman Suffrage Association, visited Anoka to organize a Ratification Committee to advocate for the Nineteenth Amendment